Famous people from North East England of the past and present

 Real name Lauren Gofton.
 Radio DJ and TV presenter, born Sunderland.
-Started out in the music industry as a vocalist, guitarist and lyricist with successful Sunderland punk band Kenickie.
+She started out in the music industry as a vocalist, guitarist and lyricist with successful Sunderland punk band Kenickie.
 Lauren gained prominence for her outspoken and witty contributions to game panel shows like Never Mind the Buzzcocks and Have I Got News for You?

-Remembered in Town
+Remembered in the Town

 County Durham and Sunderland radical and political agitator who founded the Levellers political movement.
 Thought to have been born in Sunderland where his family were prominent in local government and business but also associated with Thickley near Bishop Auckland.
-Known as ‘Freeborn John’ some of Lilburne’s political views and ideas were later adopted as part of the United States constitution.
+Known as ‘Freeborn John’, some of Lilburne’s political views and ideas were later adopted as part of the United States constitution.